 Welcome to the Pencil Grip Power Struggle.

-As parents, we know that a proper 'dynamic tripod' grip is essential for fast, pain-free writing later in school.
-But constant verbal correction is the fastest way to kill a child's love for drawing and writing.
-It makes them feel micro-managed and frustrated.
+As parents, we know that a proper 'dynamic tripod' grip matters for fast, pain-free writing later in school.
+And we also know how hard it is to watch a child struggle, then keep your voice calm when the grip is clearly not there yet.
+Constant verbal correction is one of the fastest ways to kill a child's love for drawing and writing.
+It can make them feel micro-managed and frustrated, and then the whole activity turns into a fight instead of fun.

 We must shape the environment to guide the hand, rather than forcing the hand to fit the environment.- Sunny Hedge